elycruz/gulpw/README.md

 - [Todos](https://github.com/elycruz/gulpw/blob/master/TODOS.md)

 ### Install
-Install the `gulpw` module globally `npm install gulpw -g` and locally  from project root `npm install gulpw`.
+1. Install gulpw globally `npm install gulpw -g` then
+2. Install gulpw locally `npm install gulpw`.

 ### Setup
-1. Create your project's bundle configs folder;  E.g., './bundle-configs' etc.
+1. Create your project's bundle configs folder;  E.g., './gulpw-bundle-configs' etc.
-2. Call `gulpw` from your projects root (a `gulpw-config.*` file will be generated there).
-    Then run `gulpw config` to help populate the file (file can be customzied manually instead).
+2. Create empty `gulpw-config.*` config file at your projects root and populate it either manually or by running `gulpw config` (interactive setup for the gulpw-config.* file).
-3. Tell your `gulpw-config.*` file where your bundle configs folder is: Set `bundlesPath` to your bundles config path.
+3. Tell your `gulpw-config.*` file where your bundle configs folder is (set `bundlesPath` to your bundles config path inside config file).
 5. Configure your global tasks within your `gulpw-config.*` file.
 6. (Optional) Execute `gulpw deploy-config` to configure servers to deploy your work to.
 7. Reap the benefits of using gulpw.